schatto1/create-app-pipeline/README.md

 # What?

-Note: this repo was created from https://github.com/schatto1/create-app, which is a fork of https://github.com/fullstack-hy2020/create-app, for the [last two exercises pf part 11 of Fullstack Open](https://fullstackopen.com/en/part11/expanding_further)
+Note: this repo was created from https://github.com/schatto1/create-app, which is a fork of https://github.com/fullstack-hy2020/create-app, for the [last two exercises of part 11 of Fullstack Open](https://fullstackopen.com/en/part11/expanding_further)

 MAKE SURE TO USE NODE 16.
-THis repo will not work with 19.
+This repo will not work with 19.

+Original text starts below.
+---

 This boilerplate contains `React`, `express`, the required dependencies and a small amount of useful ones.